CaptainFact/captain-fact-overlay-injector/README.md

 <hr/>

-This repo holds the overlay injector script, that basically add facts over videos.
+This repo holds the overlay injector script, that basically add facts onto videos.
-It is used by [the browser extension](https://github.com/CaptainFact/captain-fact-extension) and can be integrated on any website freely.
+It is used by [the browser extension](https://github.com/CaptainFact/captain-fact-extension), and can be integrated on any website freely.

 You can check the [live demo](https://embed.captainfact.io) with various integrations or the production version